 If you are charged with racketeering, you could face both criminal and civil penalties.
 You must know that each count of racketeering carries a maximum prison term of 20 years.
 However, if there was a predicate crime, you could also face life imprisonment if that crime is punishable by life in prison.

 You may pay fines as high as double the amount of illegally obtained funds in your case.
 The RICO Act allows for your illegally obtained funds to be forfeited to the U.S. government

 Individuals who have suffered financial losses due to racketeering could pursue civil action against those charged with racketeering.
 If found liable, you may have to cover the victim’s attorney’s fees, the order to pay triple the amount of damages, and the order to cease engagement in specific business activities.

-“Harrison, Hart & Davis, LLC has represented me in four lawsuits, during which I have continued to be impressed by their intelligence, knowledge of the law and professional integrity.
+“Harrison & Hart, LLC has represented me in four lawsuits, during which I have continued to be impressed by their intelligence, knowledge of the law and professional integrity.
 They are creative and shrewd, but honest and forthright.
 I would confidently take them into any legal battle I faced.” — DL

 Racketeering Investigations & Defenses

 Racketeering investigations are designed to uncover specific types of information, such as: